qemtek/football_trading/README.md

 # football_trading

 Currently a work in progress.
-The project aims to provide weekly predictions for the English Premier League through a simple API.
+The project aims to provide weekly predictions for the English Premier League through a simple API, accompanied by an interactive Dash Dashboard.